-The preliminary study cited above suggests that the most crucial data is not the weight, but the diameter of the die, i.e. the diameter of the beaded circle (which should be not confused with the diameter of the flan!).
+The preliminary study cited above suggests that the most crucial data is not a weight, but a diameter of die (PRD), i.e. pearl ring diameter (which should be not confused with a diameter of flan!).
 For earlier and heavier coins, issued on the 1/72 standard, we may assume that the diameter of beaded circle is at least 21 mm.
 For lighter coins, issued on the new 1/96 standard, this diameter is significantly smaller - c.
 19 mm.

 Compare the size of coins from both emissions.
 Coin on the left is from the 1/72 emission, however, quite light (weight 4.02 g).
 Coin on the right is from the 1/96 emission (weight 3.38 g).
 [Source: Huvelin, H., Brenot, C., Callu, J.P., "Trouvaille constantinienne au cabinet des médailles de Lausanne", Schweizerische numismatische Rundschau 1978, no. 57, pp. 194-195 and pictures 365, 369 on plate 56].

-Of course, it is sometimes hard to extrapolate the diameter of the die from the diameter of the actual flan, so the attribution is not always certain.
+Of course, it is sometimes hard to extrapolate a diameter of die from a diameter of actual flan, so the attribution is not always certain.